jasonthepenguin/attractiveness-ai/README.md

 - [ ] Label images
 - [ ] Train model

+## Model

+Fine-tuning ResNet18 (pretrained on ImageNet) with a 10-class output layer.
+Using transfer learning since 1000 images is too small to train from scratch.

+## Hosting

+Planning to host the model on Hugging Face Spaces (free tier) and build a simple frontend that calls the inference API.

 ## Dataset

 Using CelebA (Celebrity Faces) - 1000 aligned face images stored in `img_align_celeba/`.